kavishsathia/gossip/README.md

 These are the features that I have included in Uniconn.
 To try out these features, go to: [Uniconn Web](https://uniconnweb.netlify.app) (You can click on "Lurk" to skip the authentication process):

 - Account-based authentication with JWT stored in an HTTP Cookie.
 - Write threads using markdown and include a thumbnail picture for more engagement.
+Threads are editable and deletable.
 - Real-time notifications when the user's thread or comment is liked or commented on.
 - Nested comments.
 - Mobile responsiveness.
 - Progressive web app (allowing users to install the web app onto their devices).
 - Searching for forums based on title, description, tags, and author username.
+The response is paginated (click on "Load more" at the bottom of the sidebar to load more threads).
 - A point system (Aura) that will increase when a user's thread or comment gets liked, incentivizing participation.
 - Content moderation using AI and community feedback.
 - AI-generated descriptions for threads.